-Announcements about the Twitter Platform, usually pertaining to specific technical changes and advisories such as minor feature deprecations, SSL certificate changes, and bug fixes.
+Announcements about the Twitter Developer Platform, usually for specific technical changes and advisories such as feature deprecations, bug fixes, and API changes.

 Troubleshooting, insights, and discussion on OAuth, authentication, authorization, the permission model, and signing requests.

 This category is for announcements of events that the @TwitterDev team are attending, and also news about the #TapIntoTwitter Developer Community meetups.

 The Developer Portal is a self-serve tool that developers can use to manage their API access and their Twitter apps.

 Twitter’s Publisher Platform provides tools and SDKs enabling you to use Twitter content and functionality in your websites and apps, and present your own content on Twitter through Cards.